chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 > Always in motion~

-> A similar “insatiability” expressed by Jenny in Never Enough
+> A similar “insatiability” expressed by Jenny in [[Never Enough – Analysis|Never Enough]]

 **But when I stop**

-> V: Barnum skims past the other frames, but stops in front of his family’s
+> V: Barnum skims past the other frames/dreams, but stops in front of his family’s

 **And see you here**